splunk/public-o11y-docs/alerts-detectors-notifications/auto-clearing-alerts.rst

 The Auto-clear feature automatically resolves active alerts after a designated amount of time when a metric time series stops reporting as expected, so that you don't have to clear alerts manually.
 Auto-clear is available for all condition types, including Sudden Change, Resource Running Out, and Historical Anomaly.

-To enable Auto-clear alerts when :ref:`creating or editing a detector <create-detectors>`:
+To turn on Auto-clear alerts when :ref:`creating or editing a detector <create-detectors>`:

 #.
 Go to :guilabel:`Alert settings`.